pyne/pyne/doc-src/source/doc/usersguide/get_install.rst

 FluDAG Build
 +++++++++++++++++++++++
 FluDAG uses `FLUKA <http://www.fluka.org>`_ from CERN/INFN with the DAGMC Toolkit.
-The steps To build and install FluDAG follow.
+The steps to build and install FluDAG follow.

 *Download FLUKA*